 Entrance Gate Hours:

 Just downriver from New Orleans in Chalmette is the site of the January 8, 1815, Battle of New Orleans: Chalmette Battlefield.
 Many people believe that this last great battle of the War of 1812 between the United States and Britain was unnecessary, since the treaty ending the war was signed in late 1814, but the war was not over.
 The resounding American victory at the Battle of New Orleans soon became a symbol of a new idea: American democracy triumphing over the old European ideas of aristocracy and entitlement.
 General Andrew Jackson's hastily assembled army had won the day against a battle-hardened and numerically superior British force.
 Americans took great pride in the victory and for decades celebrated January 8 as a national holiday, just like the Fourth of July.

 Learn about the War of 1812 from visitor center films and exhibits.
 Kids can earn a badge with the Junior Ranger program.
 The visitor center's park store has books, period music, reproductions of items from the period, and children's books.
 Admission is free.
-Learn about the visitor center (dedicated on January 8, 2011).
 Follow these links for the park's calendar of events, exhibits, and programs; for directions and transportation options (be sure to see important information about using ride share services); and for accessibility information.

 Learn about the Battle of New Orleans!
 This link features videos and other information which give a background on the war, the people involved, life in the 1800s, and demonstrate our reproduction black powder program.